trilinos/Trilinos/packages/shylu/README.md

 FROSch is currently the only package implementing the Domain Decomposition preconditioner in ShyLU.

-The one-level hybrid direct/iterative approach based on Schur complements was developed to provide robustness similar to sparse direct solvers with less memory use.
-This has been particularly effective for circuit simulation problems.

 [FROSch](https://shylu-frosch.github.io) can be used for both one-level overlapping Schwarz and two-level GDSW (Generalized Dryja-Smith-Widlund) type preconditioners.
 FROSch has been shown to be effective in several applications including land-ice simulations.

-BDDC is an experimental code for the solver that implements the Balancing Domain Decomposition solver.

 ## Node Level Direct Solvers